Anunth-R/Fast-Robots/lab_7.md

 ![image](https://github.com/user-attachments/assets/829cdc1d-accb-4a22-a539-0bd715b90857)

 Then, we can integrate our Kalman filter into the main loop.
 Note that the Kalman filter is running whether or not sensor data is available also completing the optional task as well.
-One thing to note is that I made sure that the Kalman filter only ran after the second sensor measurement to ensure that the filter could properly be initialzied using the first sensor measurement.
+One thing to note is that I made sure that the Kalman filter only ran after the second sensor measurement to ensure that the filter could properly be initialized using the first sensor measurement.

 ![image](https://github.com/user-attachments/assets/be3f360a-8e83-4ab2-b789-c5c6b7a3c735)